ayvacs/ayvacs.github.io/docs/blog/luau-gradients.md

 This isn't a traditional "class", just a table containing functions, and this is one of the great things about Luau: you can build extremely lightweight, ergonomic APIs that run exactly like classes but are, at their core, just tables!

-This table (which I refer to as a **GradientObject**) offers everything classes could, like:
+This table (which I refer to as a **GradientObject**) offers everything classes could, like basic methods:

 ```lua
 local colour = gradient:at(3)
 ```

-Readable and intuitive: give me the colour at step 3.
+This is readable and intuitive: give me the colour at step 3.

 ```lua
 local smooth = gradient:lerp(1/3)
 ```

 Instead of being limited to discrete steps, you can request colours at any variable point in the gradient.
 This is also readable and intuitive: give me the colour a third of the way through the gradient.
 Perfect for animations and dynamic UI transitions.

+We can also do some more fancy stuff, like iterators:

 ```lua
 for colour in gradient:iter() do